daystephen/klog/README.md

 variable, and will otherwise default to **vim**.

-Once a bug report has been created you should find that it is visible in the output of "clog list" or "clog open".
+Once a bug report has been created you should find that it is visible in the output of "klog list" or "klog open".
 In both cases you'll see output which looks something like this:

     N:0001 [closed] testing me